 The Beach at Mandalay Bay

-Boulevard Pool at The Cosmopolitan of Las Vegas
+Marquee Dayclub at The Cosmopolitan Hotel Las Vegas

 Encore Beach Club at Wynn Las Vegas

 Dress to impress for this upscale Vegas pool party scene.
 It’s adults-only and famous for bringing in top DJs.
-White wicker, wood, and brilliant red drapery make this lush, three-tiered pool complex a sight to behold.
-Patrons lounge on oversize lily pads and dance under shower poles—and those who splurge enjoy private bungalows overlooking the Strip, with private dipping pools, showers, and air conditioning.
-Daybeds have private safes for stashing your things, and the 26 cabanas are outfitted with refrigerators and flat-screen televisions
+White wicker lounge chairs, fantastical red umbrellas, and over-the-top cocktails make this lush three-tiered pool complex a sight to behold.
+Patrons lounge on oversize lily pads and dance under shower poles—and those who splurge enjoy private bungalows overlooking the Strip, equipped with private dipping pools, showers, and air conditioning.
+Daybeds have private safes for stashing your things, and the 26 cabanas are outfitted with refrigerators and flat-screen televisions.
+It's almost like having your own hotel room right on the pool deck.

 Tank at the Golden Nugget